Are you looking for flexible benefit examples? If yes, you came to the right place.

 2. Full Flex Plans

-This plan allows employees to use their entire benefits budget for getting the benefit of their choice.
+This plan allows employees to use their entire benefits budget to get the benefit of their choice.
 Employers offer credit dollars to employees, which they use to get the benefits of their needs.
-If employees choose a plan that costs more than the flexible benefit allowance, then they pay for the rest of the plan with the pre-tax contribution.
+If employees choose a plan that costs more than the flexible benefit allowance, they pay for the rest with the pre-tax contribution.
 On the other hand, if employees go for a plan that costs less than the benefits budget, they then take the rest of the credit as cash.

 Looking to know more about flexible benefits for employees in more detail?
 Enroll in our top-rated HR certification courses to upskill your HR knowledge and excel in your career: